 Social work has been called the profession of hope.
 When looking for a change or a solution to a problem, we turn to manifestations of hope—expectation, optimism, belief, promise— both as individuals and on a societal level.
 The capacity to hope for change enables social workers to serve people who have experienced torture, trauma, drug addiction, domestic violence, or child abuse The challenges facing clients are multilayered and complex, and require a sensitive, informed approach.

-In keeping with this attitude of hope, NASW Press has published the anthology Hope Matters: The Power of Social Work, edited by Betsy Clark and Elizabeth Hoffler.
+NASW Press has published the anthology Hope Matters: The Power of Social Work, edited by Betsy Clark and Elizabeth Hoffler.
 Hope Matters brings together essays from a variety of experts in social work.
 The 40 chapters in Hope Matters are divided into nine sections which showcase the range of impact hope has in the field of social work:

 - Personal Hope